saltysoup/a3-bootcamp-ce/Day2/inference-with-jetstream-on-gke/README-v6e.md

 Use the existing GKE clusters below

 For Inference with vLLM on GKE, use cluster `l4andvllm` in region `asia-southeast1` and cluster `h100onvllm` in region `us-east5`
-For Inference with JetStream and TPUs on GKE, use cluster `xpk-ikwak-v6e` in region `us-central2`
+For Inference with JetStream and TPUs on GKE, use cluster `xpk-ikwak-trillium` in region `us-central2`

 ## Prerequisites